 The decision to audit a course must be made with academic permission at the time of registration or within the allowable time for schedule changes.
-A student may not change a class course to an audit without approval from the Vice President for Academic Affairs.
+A student may not change a class course to an audit without approval from the Provost.
 Audit courses may never be changed to a credit course.